ramachandran-lab/UPD_Detector/README.md

 # UPD Detector
-# R program that uses a logistic regression framework to classify putative cases of uniparental disomy based on runs of homozygosity (ROH)
+# Code and input parameters to classify putative cases of uniparental disomy based on runs of homozygosity (ROH)

 Contact: priyanka_nakka@brown.edu